 Our level of connectivity, the ability to use vast amounts of data, and the capabilities of automation are what set this next industrial revolution apart from past industrial revolutions.

-The internet brought the world a level of connectivity and communication that would be difficult to fathom even 50 years ago.
+The internet brought the world a level of connectivity and communication that would have been difficult to fathom even 50 years ago.
 Both humans and machines can communicate instantly on opposite sides of the globe.
-From social interactions, to business, to grocery shopping, the internet has completely reshaped how we live our lives.
+From social interactions to business to grocery shopping, the internet has completely reshaped how we live our lives.

 As important as the internet has been, Marc Raibert, the founder and CEO of Boston Dynamics, recently claimed that robotics will have a bigger impact on the world than the internet has had.
 The idea is that while the internet allows us to access and share information around the world, robotics will allow us to go a step further and actually manipulate the physical world.

 People are still better than robots at a lot of things

 People currently have job security because robots aren’t better than humans at everything.
 We’re still better than machines at doing things that require creativity, thinking, adapting to new situations, empathizing, wondering, and plain old manual dexterity.

 Automation will definitely displace workers, but that doesn’t mean they will replace workers.
 When automation makes people redundant in one profession, we find news ways to be useful.

 Bill Gates suggested an income type tax for robots that displace human workers in factories.
 That doesn’t mean he sees a future of unemployable humans, however.
 He also believes that factory machines will allow people to do the things people do better than machines, such as teaching and care giving.

 We make robots, machines, and automation to improve upon what humans are doing rather than to attempt to make people useless.

 There are two separate questions to ask when determining whether or not robots will render humans unemployable.